0xSMW/aethelyon.com/README.md

 Aethelyon
 =============

-The code for aethelyon.com, the personal website of Stephen M. Walker II.
+The code for <a href="http://aethelyon.com/">aethelyon.com</a>, the personal website of Stephen M. Walker II.